rayinla/rayinla.github.io/_posts/2018-5-27-functions.md

 ```

 The code above takes advantage of all that functions give us to produce a functioning object.
-If we set a different name, it will give us a different name when we call `greet()`.
-We will learn more about object oriented programming in another section.
+It manages its own state, meaning that any changes we make will be saved.
+So, if we set a new name, and tell the android to greet us, it will greet us with that new name.
+That's some powerful stuff!
+We will learn more about object oriented programming in another chapter.

 >Note: Oftentimes, developers wrap JavaScript code with an IFFE if they want their code to run without having to be triggered by an event.

 Summary